telerik/blazor-docs/knowledge-base/window-does-not-display-child-items-data.md

 ---
-title: The Window does not display its child items data
+title: The Window Does Not Display Its Child Items Data
 description: How to ensure displaying the child items data within a Window.
 type: troubleshooting
-page_title: The Window does not display its child items data
+page_title: The Window Does Not Display Its Child Items Data
 slug: window-kb-does-not-display-child-items-data
 position:
 tags: window, display, child, items, empty, data